Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Global space-time mappings

 \section{Global space-time mappings}

-In this section, we want to discuss the extension of the previously defined functions $\Psi^\Gamma$ and $\Theta_h^\Gamma$ onto the whole computational domain $\tilde \Omega \times I_n$.
-We recap that so far, both functions are defined on smaller sets $\QGn$, whose specific structure depended on the choice of the Finite Element or smooth blending.
+In this section, we want to discuss the extension of the previously defined functions $\PsiG$ and $\ThehG$ onto the whole computational domain $\tOmega \times \In{n}$.
+We recap that so far, both functions are defined on smaller sets $\QGn$, whose specific structure depends on the choice of the \FE~ or smooth blending.